 - Final written test (open questions)

-- Two written team assignments and presentations
+- Three written group assignments and presentations

 - Participation in financial regulation game.